U of T Law International Exchange Information Session:

 Credit Transfer and Transcripts

 On completion of the exchange term, the Faculty will receive a transcript from the host university.
-Assuming the student has passed all their courses, the University of Toronto transcript will have a notation indicating that the student participated in an exchange for the term and 14 U of T Law credits will be subtracted from what the student needs to graduate.
+Assuming the student has passed all their courses, they will receive 3.5 transfer credits, equivalent to 14 U of T Law credits on their University of Toronto transcript in addition to a notation indicating that the student participated in an exchange for the term and the name of the institution.

 Note: Students will not be eligible to graduate until the University of Toronto Faculty of Law has received an official transcript from the host university.